jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 11 - Domain Name Service (DNS).md

 #### History of Naming

 In the 1970s, ARPANET mainly used a hosts.txt file maintained by the SRI-NIC.
-It was pulled from a single machine, and
+It was pulled from a single machine, and was essentially a list of what IP addresses resolved to which hostnames.
+This caused many problems, including but not limited to traffic/load issues, name collisions and consistency.

+DNS was created in 1983 by Paul Mockapetris as a response to these issues, being published under RFC 1034/1035, and later modified updated and enchanced by subsequent RFCs.

+## DNS

+DNS is a lookup mechanism for translating objects into other objects.
+It acts as a globally distributed, loosely coherent, scalable and reliable dynamic database.
+It contains three components; a namespace, servers that host the namespace, and resolvers (clients) that query these servers about the namespace.

+### Features

+#### Global Distribution

+Data is maintained locally, but retrievable globally.
+No single computer has all DNS data.
+Lookups can also be performed by any device, and remote DNS data is locally cachable to improve performance.

+#### Loose Coherency

+DNS databases are always internally consistent; each version of a subset of the database (a zone) has a serial number that increments on each database change